-Option Description Power button Enables or disables the power button on the front of the system.
+Option Description Power button: Enables or disables the power button on the front of the system.
 This option is set to Enabled by default.
-AC Power Recovery Sets how the system behaves after AC power is restored to the system.
-This option is set to Last by default. (i) NOTE: The host system will not power on up until iDRAC Root of Trust (RoT) is completed, host power on will be delayed by minimum 90 seconds after the AC applied.
+AC Power Recovery Sets how the system behaves after AC power is restored to the system. (i) NOTE: The host system will not power on up until iDRAC Root of Trust (RoT) is completed, host power on will be delayed by minimum 90 seconds after the AC applied.
 AC Power Recovery Delay Sets the time delay for the system to power up after AC power is restored to the system.
 This option is set to Immediate by default.
 When this option is set to Immediate , there is no delay for power up.
 When this option is set to Random , the system creates a random delay for power up.
 When this option is set to User Defined , the system delay time is manually to power up.
-User Defined Delay (120 s to 600 s) Sets the User Defined Delay option when the User Defined option for AC Power Recovery Delay is selected.
-The actual AC recovery time needs to add iDRAC root of trust time (around 50 seconds).
+User Defined Delay (120 s to 600 s) ned Delay option when the User Defined option for AC Power selected.
+The actual AC recovery time needs to add iDRAC root of 50 seconds).
 UEFI Variable Access Provides varying degrees of securing UEFI variables.
 When set to Standard (the default), UEFI variables are accessible in the operating system per the UEFI specification.
 When set to Controlled , selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boot order.
-In-Band Manageability Interface When set to Disabled, this setting hides the Management Engine's (ME), HECI devices and the system's IPMI devices from the operating system.
+In-Band Manageability Interface When set to Disabled, this setting hides the Management Engine's (ME), HECI devices, and the system's IPMI devices from the operating system.
 This prevents the operating system from changing the ME power capping settings, and blocks access to all inband management tools.
 All management should be managed through out-of-band.
 This option is set to Enabled by default.
 NOTE: BIOS update requires HECI devices to be operational and DUP updates require IPMI interface to be operational.
 This setting needs to be set to Enabled to avoid updating errors.
 SMM Security Mitigation Enables or disables the UEFI SMM security migration protections.
 It is set to Disabled by default.
 Secure Boot Enables Secure Boot, where the BIOS authenticates each pre-boot image by using the certificates in the Secure Boot Policy.
 Secure Boot is set to Disabled by default.
 Secure Boot Policy When Secure Boot policy is set to Standard , the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
 When Secure Boot policy is set to Custom , the BIOS uses the user-defined key and certificates.
 Secure Boot policy is set to Standard by default.
-UEFI CA Certificate Scope This setting controls how the Secure Boot feature uses the industry standard UEFI CA certificate in the Authorized Signature Database (db).
-For example, system administrators can configure this setting to use the UEFI CA certificate only for verifying boot device firmware (such as RAID controller firmware or NIC firmware) and not for verifying operating system loaders.
-This is useful in preventing attacks that exploit vulnerable operating system loaders that are signed by the UEFI CA certificate.
-Secure Boot Mode Configures how the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).
-If the current mode is set to Deployed Mode , the available options are User Mode and Deployed Mode .
-If the current mode is set to User Mode , the available options are User Mode , Audit Mode , and Deployed Mode .
-Below are the details of different boot modes available in the Secure Boot Mode option.
-User Mode In User Mode, PK must be installed, and BIOS performs signature verification on programmatic attempts to update
+Secure Boot Mode Configures how the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx) Deployed Mode.
+If is set to Deployed Mode , the available options are User Mode and the current mode is set to User Mode , the available options are Mode , and Deployed Mode .
+Below are the detai option.
+Is of different boot modes available in the Secure Boot Mode User Mode In User Mode , PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.
+The BIOS allows unauthenticated programmatic transitions between modes.
+Audit mode In Audit Mode , PK is not present.
+BIOS does not authenticate programmatic update to the policy objects and transitions between modes.
+The BIOS performs a signature verification on pre-boot images and logs the results in the image Execution Information Table, but executes the images whether they pass

-Table 48.
+Table 56.
 System Security details (continued)